akeneo/pim-docs/cookbook/import_export/create-specific-connector.rst

    :linenos:
    :lines: 1-3,14-23

-This practice allows to focus on developing each part, element per element, and be able to run the whole process.
+This practice allows to focus on developing each part, element per element, and always be able to run the whole process during the development.

 Create our Reader
 -----------------